FlexMeasures/flexmeasures/documentation/configuration.rst

 Security
 --------

+Settings to ensure secure handling of credentials and data.

-This is only a selection of the most important settings.
+For Flask-Security and Flask-Cors (setting names start with "SECURITY" or "CORS"), this is only a selection of the most important settings.
 See `the Flask-Security Docs <https://flask-security-too.readthedocs.io/en/stable/configuration.html>`_ as well as the `Flask-CORS docs <https://flask-cors.readthedocs.io/en/latest/configuration.html>`_ for all possibilities.

 SECRET_KEY (**)